 When you send a payment, we need to confirm that it is you, our account holder, who is instructing us to pay.
+You may have seen the payments industry call this process "authentication".
 We will deduct the payment from your account, so confirmation that it is really you consenting to the payment ensures that we deduct from your account only payments that you told us to make.
-Besides payment instructions, for other operations involving your money or your PayPal account settings, we confirm that it is you performing the operation.
+Besides payment instructions, for other operations involving your money or your PayPal account settings, we also need to confirm that it is you performing the operation.